United Nations Secretariat Building

-The United Nations Secretariat Building is a skyscraper within the headquarters of the United Nations in the Turtle Bay neighborhood of Manhattan in New York City.
+The United Nations Secretariat Building is a skyscraper at the headquarters of the United Nations in the Turtle Bay neighborhood of Manhattan in New York City.
 It contains the offices of the United Nations Secretariat, the executive organ of the United Nations (UN).
 The building, designed in the International Style, is 505 ft tall with 39 above-ground stories.
 It was designed by a group of architects led by Wallace Harrison.
 Although the building is located within the United States, the site is under UN jurisdiction, so the building is exempt from some local regulations.